delta-12/LaserTag/README.md

    The flash and monitor commands can be combined into a single command as follows

    `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 -it espressif/idf idf.py -p /dev/ttyUSB0 flash monitor`

+4. Static analysis with Cppcheck can be performed with the `d3lta12/idf-cppcheck` Docker image, which is a modified version of the `espressif/idf` image and used in CI.

+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp -it d3lta12/idf-cppcheck:latest idf.py cppcheck`

+   Any of the commands above or other standard `idf.py` commands will also work with this image.
+The Dockerfile for this image can be found in `tools/docker`.

 Note: These commands assume the environment is a Debian-based Linux distribution with the target device connected on port `/dev/ttyUSB0`.